ingresso-group/slate/source/includes/_intro.md

 * Merge images and video into media.
 Can we also reduce the number of fields returned for each media instance?
 * Pete to default self_print_mode to html by default - this normally confuses distributors
 * Pete to add ability to return availability for non-live events - we can then use F13 to allow ops to run availability checks before the event is live and make use of the results
-* Amazon suggested we return a 429 - TOO MANY REQUESTS when we return <backend_call_failed/> or <backend_call_throttling_failed/>.
+* Amazon suggested we return a 429 - TOO MANY REQUESTS when we return backend_call_failed or backend_call_throttling_failed.
 Should we use http status codes in this type of case?
 * Should we add a flag to distinguish between no booking fee and discounted face value offers?
 If not then need to explain how to distinguish between these offer types in events / perfs / availability
 * We have been asked to produce lists of categories and regions / cities - for now I have a google doc but we should add an API for this
 * Matt to include a section describing how our caching works